conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 {% endhighlight %}

-As they are used from conan packages, there is no point to build them from source in context of OpenCV.
+As they are used from Conan packages, there is no point to build them from the source in the context of OpenCV.

 ### patching for OpenEXR